-Back in 2013, I I expressed a massive disdain against every single paid online survey there is on the internet.
+Back in 2013, I expressed a massive disdain against every single paid online survey there is on the internet.
 I didn’t believe legitimate ones existed.
+But they do.

 Now in 2018, 5 years later, after looking through so many, getting scammed by most of them, but finding a few good ones, I sort of changed my view, will show you the good ones, but will show you something that pays even more if you truly wish to make some actual, good money, because spoiler…

 You will NOT be able to make it through even the good survey sites.

 Here’s some to the right:

 And that list is going to grow (here’s an updated one).
 Now as you may notice, MOST of them in the current version are in red, while only 2 are green.

 Has my opinion changed about these places?
 Somewhat.

 Are there legitimate sites out there?
 Yes, the ones I labeled as green are legitimate.

 Do I recommend ANY particular site?
 No, not even the ones I labeled green.